 Rector is a very small city located in the state of Arkansas.
-With a population of 1,840 people and two constituent neighborhoods, Rector is the 142nd largest community in Arkansas.
+With a population of 1,836 people and just one neighborhood, Rector is the 167th largest community in Arkansas.

-Rector is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+As is often the case in a small city, Rector doesn't have a public transportation system that people use for their commute.

 The people who call Rector home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of Rector residents report their race to be White, followed by Native American.
-Important ancestries of people in Rector include English, German, French , and Scottish.
+The greatest number of Rector residents report their race to be White.
+Important ancestries of people in Rector include German, Irish, English, Scots-Irish, and Scottish.

 The most common language spoken in Rector is English.
-Other important languages spoken here include Spanish and African languages.
+Other important languages spoken here include African languages and Arabic.

 The way a neighborhood looks and feels when you walk or drive around it, from its setting, its buildings, and its flavor, can make all the difference.
 This neighborhood has some really cool things about the way it looks and feels as revealed by NeighborhoodScout's exclusive research.
 This might include anything from the housing stock to the types of households living here to how people get around.

 Divorcees may find friendship and understanding in this neighborhood, as 25.6% of its residents are divorced.
 NeighborhoodScout's exclusive analysis found that this divorce rate is higher than in 99.1% of the neighborhoods in America.